-During the year ended December 31, 2021 we conducted public offerings in which we issued a total of approximately 27,030,000 shares of common stock and raised a total of approximately \$38,478,000 in net proceeds.
-While we expect that these financings will be sufficient to fund our operations through 2023 subject to the many uncertainties and risks that may rise such as those described herein, significant additional capital may be needed in the future to continue our planned operations.
+During the year ended December 31, 2022 we did not conduct public or private offerings of securities.
+We expect that our current cash position will be sufficient to fund our operations over the next 12 months subject to the many uncertainties and risks that may rise such as those described herein, significant additional capital may be needed in the future to continue our planned operations.
 To the extent we have raised and continue to raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
 We may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
 If we sell common stock, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
 These sales may also result in material dilution to our existing stockholders, and new investors could gain rights superior to our existing stockholders.